-stockholders of a corporation may act by written on that resolution at a meeting of shareholders. consent without a meeting if such consent is signed by the holders of outstanding stock having not less than the minimum number of votes that would be necessary to authorize or take such action at a meeting at which all shares entitled to vote thereon were present and voted.
+stockholders of a corporation may act by written on that resolution at a meeting of shareholders. consent without a meeting if such consent is signed by the holders of outstanding stock having not less than the minimum number of votes that would be necessary to authorize or take such action at a meeting at which all shares entitled to vote thereon were present and voted requirements for advance notice to the corporation.